We raised nearly $20,000 for BookSpring’s programs and services. Thank you for your donations! Particularly our stellar raffle contributors:

 Emma J. Virján was born in San Antonio, Texas on a Wednesday evening, her Dad’s bowling night.
 This might explain her attraction to shiny, hardwood floors and crunchy, snack bar French fries.
 She loves to eat breakfast tacos, draw, tell stories and work in her garden.
 She often lets her dog sleep on the couch.
 Emma is the author-illustrator of the Pig in a Wig Book Series for early readers – What This Story Needs is a Pig in a Wig, What This Story Needs is a Hush and a Shush, What This Story Needs is a Munch and a Crunch, and What This Story Needs is a Bang and a Clang.

-This year’s location is the lovely Westwood Country Club located at 3808 West 35th Street, the home of majestic live oaks and avid book enthusiasts.
-You know how important building home libraries and encouraging family reading is for the future of our children.
-You can make a difference while enjoying an excellent formal lunch and the company of fellow early literacy advocates, where everyone can be a storybook hero.
-Special dietary requests can be accommodated if made in advance.
-Hosted by Development Chair Michelle Bourianoff and the entire BookSpring Board of Directors, we hope you will join us to further the mission of BookSpring.
+This year’s location was the lovely Westwood Country Club located at 3808 West 35th Street, the home of majestic live oaks and avid book enthusiasts.
+Hosted by Development Chair Michelle Bourianoff and the entire BookSpring Board of Directors, this event furthered the mission of BookSpring.

 Single tickets: $150